Dangles91/Godot.Community.ControlBinding/README.md

 ### Scene list binding
 Bind a `ObservableList<T>` to any control and provide a scene to instiate as child nodes.
 Modifications (add/remove) are reflected in the control's child list.

+Scene list bindings have limited TwoWay binding support.
+Child items removed from the tree will also be removed from the bound list.

 ![scenelist](https://github.com/Dangles91/Godot.Community.ControlBinding/assets/9249458/58e270db-6af6-492b-8403-477dc8d63c9d)

 ## :toolbox: Usage